-FEBR doors are typically made of metal but may incorporate other materials as well, including wood, aluminum and composites like fiberglass.
+FE/BR doors are typically made of steel or aluminum but can use other materials as well, including wood or composites like fiberglass.
 The gauge of the material, the thickness of the door, and the qualities of the hardware all determine the length of time an entry can withstand a given threat.

-FE/BR doors use heavier gauge metal and more robust hardware because they must resist greater force that can be exerted by humans with simple tools.
+FE/BR doors use heavier gauge metal and more robust hardware than residential doors because they must resist greater force that can be exerted by attack teams armed with breaching tools.
 Additionally, they must also undergo ballistic resistant testing to withstand the force of a bullet without penetration.
-This two-fold protection makes FEBR doors more appropriate for use in government, military, and other buildings at greater risk of becoming targets of hostile attack.
-The additional materials required for such protection make FEBR doors more expensive and sometimes less aesthetically pleasing than alternatives more suitable for retail and office building applications.
+This two-fold protection makes FE/BR doors more appropriate for use in government, military, and other buildings at greater risk of becoming targets of hostile attack.
+Like FEBR windows, the additional materials required for such protection make FE/BR doors more expensive and, in some cases, less aesthetically pleasing than doors designed for retail and office building applications.

 No. Attack resistant doors are tested differently, focusing less on stopping a bullet and more on being able to continue to operate properly and secure the doorway AFTER being shot multiple times (up to 60 rounds).
 Simply put: does the door still work and remain locked to prevent entry by an intruder.

-Protogetic.com is a valuable tool for architects, designers, and security professionals to easily and efficiently find the FE/BR products that fit their protective design requirements.
-Users can easily search for products that meet their exact specifications and choose among many vendors who can fulfill their project’s requirements.
-Protogetic.com search tools save valuable time and with one click you can begin messaging with a manufacturer representative to ask additional questions or get a free, no obligation price quote.
+Protogetic.com is a valuable tool for architects, designers, and security professionals to easily and efficiently find the exact specifications of FE/BR products required by their project.
+There are hundreds of protective design products from leading manufacturers available on Protogetic across multiple categories like FEBR doors, Blast Resistant Modules (BRM), security FENCING, anti-ram GATES to name a few.
+Protogetic's search tools save valuable time and with one click you can download product documentation, rating certifications or begin messaging directly with a manufacturer representative to ask additional questions or get a free, no obligation price quote.